xitiomet/flipperzero-chat-esp32/README.md

  GPIO22 | SCL

 A picture of my finished device.

 ![Flipper Chat Module](https://openstatic.org/img/flipperchatmodule.png)

+*Adding the display was important for me to know when there are active flippers nearby.
+The display shows how many flippers are currently active and what the peak was.
+You can also see how many radio packets were received and how many network users are connected.*

 Once you've downloaded the source and properly setup your IDE for flashing:
   1. copy "base-settings.json" to "data/settings.json"